exasol/virtual-schema-common-document-files/doc/user_guide/user_guide.md

 SELECT * FROM LOGS WHERE SOURCE_REFERENCE = 'log_files/2022-01-01.parquet'
 ```

 Even so we might have thousands of log files this query will only transfer exactly one dataset.
-You can also use like expressions.
+You can also use `LIKE` expressions.
 For example, you can load all log files of the month `2020-01` by:

 ```sql
 SELECT * FROM LOGS WHERE SOURCE_REFERENCE LIKE 'log_files/2022-01-%.parquet'